ac1dburnz/rtorrent-rutorrent-cross-seed/README.md

 Higher values will reduce disk usage, at the cost of minor stat loss during a crash.
 Consider increasing to 10800 seconds (3 hours) if running thousands of torrents.

+### rTorrent tracker scrape patch

+`RT_TRACKER_DELAY_SCRAPE` specifies whether to delay tracker announces at rTorrent startup.
+The default value is `true`.
+There are two main benefits to keeping this feature enabled:

+1) Software Stability: rTorrent will not crash or time-out with tens of thousands of trackers.
+2) Immediate Access: ruTorrent can be accessed immediately after rTorrent is started.

 ## Upgrade

 To upgrade, pull the newer image and launch the container: